SwipeCellKit/SwipeCellKit/README.md

 }
 ````

-Optionally, you call implement the options method to customize the behavior of the swipe actions:
+Optionally, you can implement the `editActionsOptionsForRowAt` method to customize the behavior of the swipe actions:

 ````swift
 func tableView(_ tableView: UITableView, editActionsOptionsForRowAt indexPath: IndexPath, for orientation: SwipeActionsOrientation) -> SwipeTableOptions {